-This course is a comparative study of religious expressions in tribal and/or ethnic societies, both past and present, including witchcraft, magic, totemism, mythology and ritual, nativistic movements, and the religious context of drug usage.
-Prehistoric religion will be examined, as well as the rituals, symbols, and beliefs of selected tribal peoples.
-This course is also offered as ANTHRO 110.
+This course is a comparative study of spiritual and religious practices, past and present, including magic, witchcraft, shamanism, and totemism.
+It entails study of syncretism, change, and the role of spiritual and religious practice in society.
+(This course is also offered as ANTHRO 110)

-RELIGION IN AMERICA
+RELIGION IN AMERICA PREREQUISITE: None.